lammps/lammps/doc/src/pair_coul_slater.rst

 The  *coul/slater/long* style requires the long-range solvers included in the KSPACE package.

-These styles are part of the USER-MISC package.
+These styles are part of the EXTRA-PAIR package.
 They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands